-'Nonsense,' added this woman. you, Mr. Hamblin, that I have engaged 'Nonsense!
+'Nonsense,' added this woman. -'Nonsense!
 Don't harbor such destwo rooms for you in quite a good ponding thoughts, and indulge in such house where you can breathe a purer gloomy reflections.
 I wish I was a air than you can here,' said Mrs. Mel- young girl and in your situation.
 I len.
 'I think your wife is now smart would not ask for a better condition in enough to ride to the house.
 What life.
-Yes, yes, you are, indeed, a for- 'Mrs. Comer, with whom I have been 'O, madam, how can we repay you boarding, says the gentleman who has for such kindness? he asked, in a promised to marry me may now have 'Good gracious!' exclaimed this old 'Adhere to your pledge is ample hypocritical woman.
-'What an idea! reward for me, she replied.
-'I ask no You did not mention his name, did 'O no,' replied Jane.
+Yes, yes, you are, indeed, a for- 'Mrs. Comer, with whom I have been 'O, madam, how can we repay you boarding, says the gentleman who has 'Good gracious!' exclaimed this old 'Adhere to your pledge is ample hypocritical woman.
+'What an idea!
+You did not mention his name, did you?
+50 no, replied Jane.
 'I told her nothing, only that I expected to be 'You did perfectly right; for it is no remove to the rooms she had provided person's business but your own,' said Aunt Dumpford.
-'I always hate these Hattie was in extascies and so was inquisitive old women.
-The city's full 'Mrs. Comer is a very good woman, He went out and engaged a carman, and told me I had better remain at her she could see my lover, and the better judge of his character.'
+'I always hate these Hattie was in extasoies and so was inquisitive old women.
+The city's full 'Mrs. Comer is a very good woman, house until I was married,' replied parlor to receive my company, and then judge of his character.'
 'Indeed!' added this cunning housekeeper.
 'She is extremely kind.
 She judge of Colonel Mellen's character!
 I reckon he would laugh if you should tell him of that.
 The Colonel's character needs no such endorsement.
-No doubt she would be glad to have you remain with her and pay a good round 'I CAN'T help thinking how fortu- bill for your board.
-Some of these kind of character,' added Jane.
+No doubt she would be glad to have you remain with her and pay a good round bill for your board.
+Some of these 'I don't think Mrs. Comer is that kind of character,' added Jane.
 'She room.
 Why, courting is always done has always treated me kindly.'
-O, very likely she has appeared fair; but there's no knowing what is in innocent girl, and fairly argued her out her heart,' replied this wily woman.
-'Neither do I know what may be in your heart or in Colonel Mellen's,' said 'No matter about mine; but there's and kissed her. nothing but love in the Colonel's heart! for you,' she added.
-'I'm thinking to find you here,' he said.
-'I had some you will find us both pretty good-hearted fears that you would not come.
-I did after you are a little better acquainted not know but some of your friends with us.'
-'Of course I expect to find you so,' replied Jane.
-'I have no reason to doubt it.1 'I presume not,' added the woman.
-And by the way when the Colonel comes I suppose you will go to your not succeed,' he replied. own chamber. room,' replied Jane, being somewhat Jane's chamber.
-They did so, and surprised at the woman's remark. own room, because you will probably for wear. be disturbed in this,' said the woman. of the evening, and they always occupy this parlor.'
-'Havn't you some other one below?' asked Jane.
+O, very likely she has appeared her heart,' replied this wilv woman.